 On a low carb diet traditional pastas are out of the question.
 Too many carbs = too much sugar in the body = a blood sugar spike and resulting insulin spike in response.
 Add cheese, olive oil, and fiber to that pasta dish and you may have a slower insulin response, but it stays elevated for hours!
 It’s a bad scenario for many of us.
 What’s a pasta luvin’ person to do?

 Well, many of us have hopped onto the spiralizer train!
 Woot – woot!
 We are using vegetables, that we cut into “ribbons” and “noodles” with our spiralizers, as healthy subs.
 They’re really good!
-(Check out my Spiralizer Pinterest Board for ideas and recipes) And, some people are experimenting with using the Fathead dough not only for low carb pizza, but as lasagna and pasta noodles.
+Also, some people are experimenting with using the Fathead dough not only for low carb pizza, but as lasagna and pasta noodles.
 If there is a will, there is a way!

 But, what does one substitute for rectangles or tubes of pasta stuffed with savory fillings?